felipecarrillo100/react-bootstrap-submenu/README.md

 # react-bootstrap-submenu

-A React Typescript module that provides a SubMenu functionality for React-Bootstrap >1.0.
+This library is a React Typescript module that provides a SubMenu functionality for React-Bootstrap.
+The current Version of react-bootstrap-submenu 3.x.x is compatible with react-bootstrap 2.x.x

+if you are using  the older React-Bootstrap 1.x.x then downgrading to react-bootstrap-submenu 2.x.x

 ## How to install:
 npm install react-bootstrap-submenu